 UNIX-based hosting is more stable, performs faster and more compatible than Windows-based hosting.
 WordPress works well on UNIX servers.

 For many sites it is appropriate to add an additional layer of security with the performance of a Content Delivery Network(CDN).
-The benefits outweigh the small monthly cost.
+The benefits of increased control over security outweigh the small monthly cost.

 Configuring WordPress in a secure way does not impact those using the site.
 This can accomplished by the use of a plugin such as Defender or iThemes Security Pro.
 These tools provide regular malware scans with security related alerts.